Shine a light on arbitrary detention, torture and deaths in Chinese custody

 Tenzin Nyima was released in May 2020 but re-arrested on 11 August 2020 for allegedly sharing the news of his arrest and contacting Tibetans in exile in India.

 The next news of Tenzin Nyima came on 9 October 2020, when his family was contacted by the police, who informed them that his health had deteriorated and he was now in a comatose state.
 A hospital report that Human Rights Watch obtained indicates that he had been in critical condition for 10 days before being handed over to his family.
 His family took him to a nearby hospital in Chengdu, where his admission was delayed due to the family’s inability to afford the expensive medical charges.
 His family was only able to successfully admit him to hospital almost two months later, still comatosed, on 1 December.
 He died shortly after.

-In August 2020, Lhamo, a 36-year-old mother of three who had been in good health before her detention, was detained by authorities in June 2020 and accused of sending money to family members or other Tibetans in India.
+In August 2020, Lhamo, a 36-year-old mother of three died shortly after being transferred to hospital from police custody.
+She was detained by authorities in June 2020 and accused of sending money to family members or other Tibetans in India.
 She was detained two days after her cousin Tarpa who was also detained on the same charge.
+Lhamo had been in good health before her detention.

 Lhamo’s family were summoned to visit her in hospital in August where they found her badly bruised and unable to speak.
 She died two days later, and her body was immediately cremated, which prevented an investigation into the circumstances surrounding her death.
 There exist serious concerns that Lhamo’s body bore incriminating signs of torture and other clues to the reasons for her death.